CSTR-Edinburgh/Ossian/README.md

 ## Graveyard

-The file extra_parts_ossian_lexicon.tar contains some extra binaries and other resources for building voices using a lexicon and letter-to-sound rules.
-Copy it into your Ossian directory and unpack it like this to put everything in place:

-cd Ossian
-tar xvf extra_parts_ossian_lexicon.tar

-There is an extra small corpus of English here:

-corpus/en/speakers/tundra_toy_demo/

-and an example toy lexicon here:

-corpus/en/labelled_corpora/cmudict_demo/

-Note that the name of this directory (cmudict_demo) is the lexicon name which will be specified in a recipe.
-This toy lexicon contains 1000 randomly selected entries from the CMU pronunciation lexicon for demonstration purposes.
-These entries are contained (in Festival's Scheme format) in a file in the lexicon directory ending in .out, in this case:

-cmudict_demo.out

-Note that I have been careful to include only 1 pronunciation for each word form -- you can in theory include multiple forms and then disambiguate by POS tag, but the recipe included doesn't have access to POS tags.
-The second element in each lexicon entry is a POS tag, which in this case can be some arbitrary placeholder.

-Information about the phones in the dictionary are given in a phoneset description -- a file in the lexicon directory ending .table, in this case:

-cmudict_phones.table

-This is a lookup table of phonetic features of each phone.
-The only feature (column) which is required for the lexicon to be applied is vowel_cons -- vowels must have the value 'vowel' in this column.
-(This is used for determining a set of legal onsets which is then used for syllabifying unseen words.)

-The file called letter.names gives the pronunciation of letters -- we will not use this here, but if you make your own lexicon, please include a copy of this file (for English phoneset even) to keep the tools happy.

-The recipe msc_demo_03.cfg adds this lexicon on top of naive_01_nn.cfg.
-Try it out on English data like this:

-python ./scripts/train.py -s tundra_toy_demo -l en msc_demo_03

-(...and then build DNN duration and acoustic models as before).

 You can try adding a lexicon for you own language.
 Also, many features added during lexicon lookup are not exploited in the duration and acoustic model input features in